wanghaisheng/responsive-landing-page-starter/content/blog/en/connecting-webrtc-and-pstn-with-opentok-and-nexmo-dr.md

 ---
 title: Connecting WebRTC and PSTN with OpenTok and Nexmo
-description: At Nexmo, we recently announced SIP Connect which allows you to connect WebRTC endpoints with the Nexmo Voice API.
-This feature makes it possible for PSTN users to dial into an OpenTok video session.
-In this post, we’re going to build a real-time video web application using OpenTok and connect PSTN users with it using […]
+description: In this tutorial you'll see how to add the ability to dial in voice calls (PSTN) to your video stream by using OpenTok, Nexmo, JavaScript and Node.js
 thumbnail: /content/blog/connecting-webrtc-and-pstn-with-opentok-and-nexmo-dr/opentok-sip.png
 author: manik
 published: true